SkylineCommunications/SLC-LCA-GQIMonitor/SLC-S-GQIMonitor/SLC-S-GQIMonitor/CatalogInformation/README.md

 - Metric history: overview of all metrics available on the system
 - Application metrics: overview of the top 10 applications for each metric
 - User metrics: overview of the top 10 users for each metric
+- Extension logs: overview of the logs for each extension library

+Prerequisites
+- Web version 10.5.9 or higher

 ![Screenshot](./Images/screenshot.png)